Vision

 Linda Nelson

-As a long-time volunteer in the Metro Nashville’s School System, Linda has fallen in love with the challenge of galvanizing her local community for the benefit of educators and learners.
+As a long-time volunteer in the Metro Nashville’s School System, Linda aims to bring current conversations on local history to the community for the benefit of educators and learners.

 Educator